afalco/spinqit-qae-triangulum-/docs/nmr_execution.md

 - `scripts/00_check_function_affinity.py` for pre-screening functions under the current depth-constrained hardware assumptions,
 - `scripts/01_run_mlae_sim.py` for simulator validation before sending a new function or configuration to hardware.

+This manual also reflects the current behavior of `scripts/04_run_triangulum_campaign.py`: before launching hardware, the campaign script performs a **rule-by-rule affine-friendliness check** and aborts if any requested rule is not compatible with the current compressed Triangulum path.

 ---

 ## 1. Prerequisites